solidi/hl-mods/workspace/redist/readme.txt

 Thanks To:

+- Infinity for all the Cold-Ice models https://www.chaosworx.net/
 - Cathal McNally for every damn Half-Life programming tutorial brought together https://www.sourcemodding.com/
 - Gamebanana for "the" archive of models, effects, and everything https://gamebanana.com/
 - Various for documenting all cut items from Half-Life https://tcrf.net/Half-Life_(Windows)